Linuxfabrik/checklistfabrik/docs/checklist_syntax.md

       The very first key in the mapping.
       Specifies the module, to which to delegate the task rendering.
       *The mapping is passed to the respective module for rendering.
       Check the syntax documentation of the respective module for its format.*
+      The documentation for built-in modules can be found in this document in their respective sections below.
       There exists a special module `linuxfabrik.clf.import` that can be used to import a sequence of tasks from a different file.
       For this special module the value must be a string of the path to the file to load (instead of a mapping).